-Yinuo Geng is a researcher and business leader focused on the ways in which companies, societies, and individuals engage and interact with emerging technologies.
-She is a vice president at Gartner, an S&P 500 company that provides insights and advice to business and technology leaders, where she leads a global team analyzing best practices for managing IT and infrastructure.
-She is also a non-resident adjunct fellow with the Strategic Technologies Program at the Center for Strategic and International Studies and a non-resident fellow and advisory council member with the Center on National Security at Georgetown University Law Center.
-She has written research on topics such as comparing deepfake regulations across different countries, assessing the meaning of transparency for AI/algorithms, and delineating the roles of technology executives in the management of societal risks from technological innovations.
-She also has experience speaking and presenting content on stage at global conferences.
-Yinuo Geng holds a Master of Law and Technology from the Georgetown University Law Center, a MA in international relations and economics from Johns Hopkins University’s School of Advanced International Studies (SAIS), and a BA (Hon.) from the University of Toronto.
+Yinuo Geng is a business leader and researcher focused on the ways in which companies, societies, and individuals engage and interact with emerging technologies.
+She is a managing vice president at Gartner, an S&P 500 company that provides insights and advice to business and technology leaders, where she leads a global team focused on digital workplaces.
+She is also an adjunct fellow, non-resident, with the Strategic Technologies Program at the Center for Strategic and International Studies and a fellow, non-resident, and advisory council member with the Center on National Security at Georgetown University Law Center.
+She has written extensively on topics such as technology competition, AI transparency, deepfake regulatory comparisons, and public-private roles in managing technology risks.
+She also has experience speaking and presenting at global conferences.
+Yinuo Geng holds a master of law and technology from Georgetown University Law Center, an MA in international relations and economics from Johns Hopkins University’s Paul H. Nitze School of Advanced International Studies, and a BA with honors from the University of Toronto.
+The views expressed are her own.

 Areas of Expertise